Telefonica/mistica/README.md

 Iterations and improvements will be carried out at all times based on the needs and points of improvement that we identify among ourselves.

-We are currently building our roadmap and initial components inventory to estimate the v1 release date.
-We are in active development and testing with selected teams, so the components API may change frequently.
-However, you can play with the alpha version today!
-Your feedback will help us shape Mistica.

 <br>

 | Mística Development Repos | Description                                               |